 Comparison of SSD and HDD Speeds

-The following table shows typical max transfer speeds of the different storage drives.
-The actual speeds, however, depends upon the model of the storage drive as well as on the tasks you perform.
+The following table shows the typical max transfer speeds of the different storage drives.
+The actual rates, however, depend upon the storage drive’s model and the tasks you perform.

 |Hard Disk Drive||200 MB/s|